ribid1/dbdis/README.md

 - The left space in pixel is shown at the top of the right and the left row

 V2.4 Second page and speed box added
 V2.6 Changed the format of the config file to .jsn
+V3.0 Added an input Window to config batteries
+  - Added Rfid Sensor Values
+  - After every flight in the dbsis_Log.txt an log entry is made with important datas
+  - Added  dbdis_Log.xlsm with the Makro "Import_Data" as an example how you can Import very easy the log entries from the dbsis_Log.txt to Excel